BigBIueWhale/stream_parser/README.md

 - **Body**: Starting from index 7, the body contains the raw bytes of the packet's content.
 The length of the body varies depending on the packet.

 - **Checksum**: A CRC32 checksum is calculated for the packet body.
 This 4-byte checksum is appended immediately after the body.
-It's assumed that a function for calculating the CRC32 checksum is available.

 - **Trailer**: The packet ends with a trailer, indicated by `"*", "/"`.